- Off road parking

 Oil central heating with open fire.
 Electric oven, gas hob, microwave, fridge and washing machine in utility, TV, DVD, CD/radio.
 Fuel, power and starter pack for open fire inc. in rent.Bed linen and towels inc. in rent.
 Off road parking for 5 cars.
 Large lawned front garden with furniture.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop and pub 0.8 miles.

 - Last minute

 Westport 20 miles; Galway 30 miles.

 Ballinrobe is a lively market town on the River Robe in County Mayo, close to Lough Mask, Lough Carra and Lough Corrib.
 Geographically, it is ideally located as a touring base for those wishing to explore Galway, Mayo and west Ireland.
 Dating back to the 1300s, Ballinrobe is believed to be the oldest town in South Mayo, and is surrounded by many features of archaeological, architectural, historic and ecological interest.
-Ballinrobe is known as the lake angling centre of the west, and with 60,000 acres of lough fishing, and miles of river fishing close by, it is easy to see why, plus the town offers a championship 18 hole golf course and Spring and Summer horse racing meetings.
+Ballinrobe is known as the lake angling centre of the west, and with 60,000 acres of lough fishing, and miles of river fishing close by, it is easy to see why.
 For day trips, the stunning Mayo coastline can be easily reached in half an hour, and a visit to the world-famous Connemara National Park, with its breathtaking walks and amazing scenery, makes for an unforgettable day trip.